MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/Publish extension/Create a developer account/Opening a developer account.md

 2. If you're not already signed in with a Microsoft account, sign in now, or create a new Microsoft account.
 The Microsoft account you use here will be what you use to sign in to your developer account.
 After sign in, you’ll land on this registration form:

-   Important:
+> [!Note]
-   If you are already registered as a Windows app developer with Microsoft, you’ll automatically be registered to Microsoft Edge developer account.
+> If you are already registered as a Windows app developer with Microsoft, you’ll automatically be registered to Microsoft Edge developer account.

 3. Select the country/region in which you live, or where your business is located.
 You won't be able to change this later.
 4. Select your developer account type (individual or company).
 You won't be able to change this later, so be sure to choose the right type of account.